 And travelling from Budapest to Visegrad couldn’t be easier.
 The small town is connected by an efficient train network where it is possible to travel from Budapest to Visegrad within an hour.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
-For more information, please read the disclosure for more info.
+For more information, please read the disclosure.

 Before you start your journey from Budapest to Visegrad, take a look at some of these useful travel tips for your day trip:

-- Install Maps.Me on your smartphone and download the map of Visegrád before your day trip if you want to see the detailed hiking map (because GoogleMaps doesn’t show it).
-But I included a screenshot of the Maps.Me area map so even if you don’t download the app, my post has all the info you need for a day trip to Visegrád.
+- Install Maps.Me on your smartphone and download the map of Visegrád before your day trip if you want to see the detailed hiking map (Google Maps doesn’t show it).
+I included a screenshot of the Maps.Me area map so even if you don’t download the app, my post has all the info you need.

 - Plan your solo day trip to Visegrád with the following festival:

 - International Palace Games of Visegrád (second weekend of July) – this 3-day annual event is the largest medieval festival in Hungary.
-See performances by participants from Austria, Italy, Slovenia, Germany and Serbia, Slovenia.
+See performances by participants from Austria, Italy, Slovenia, Germany, Serbia and Slovenia.

-How to travel from Budapest to Visegrad
+How to get to Visegrad from Budapest

 Budapest to Nagymaros-Visegrad Train

-- Local train: from Budapest Nyugati Station to Nagymaros-Visegrad Station
+Train: from Budapest Nyugati Station to Nagymaros-Visegrad Station

 - Cost: 1120HUF

-- Check: MAV website for train schedule
+- Check: MAV website for train schedules

 Nagymaros-Visegrad to Visegrad Ferry

-Once you arrive at Nagymaros-Visegrad Station, walk towards the Danube for about 5 minutes.
-Look for a cafe/house next to the “ferry dock”.
+Once you arrive at Nagymaros-Visegrad Station, walk towards the Danube River for about 5 minutes.
+Look for a cafe next to the “ferry dock”.
 Buy a ferry ticket inside with cash or a credit card.
 The local ferry is timed with the train arrival; it leaves 15 minutes after your train arrives.

 - Time: 5 minutes (start 6:20am, then 7:45am every hour until 7:45pm)

-- Cost: 500HUF
+- Cost: 850HUF

-Best things to do in Visegrad in one day
+Best Things to Do in Visegrad in One Day

 I highly recommend hiking up to Visegrad Citadel.
 The trek is not long and not difficult at all.